devtoolcss/chrome-inspector/README.md

 # Chrome Inspector

-A lightweight interface for Chrome Inspector, providing Elements and Styles Panel information via the Chrome DevTools Protocol (CDP).
-Supports Puppeteer, Playwright, Chrome Extensions, and other CDP clients.
+A programming interface that makes DevTools automation simple.
+It use Chrome DevTools Protocol (CDP), the same API Chrome DevTools use, to provide Elements and Styles Panel information and more.

+Basically it works by maintaining a DOM mirror for the inspected page and wraps boilerplate CDP calls to methods of DOM Node and Elements.
+The goal is to be a lightweight version of [devtools-frontend's sdk](https://github.com/ChromeDevTools/devtools-frontend/tree/main/front_end/core/sdk).

 ## Installation